deogracia/MailHog-debian-package/README.md

 # MailHog-debian-package

 I try to package https://github.com/mailhog/MailHog to Debian/Ubuntu OS.
-But my first needis that it has to work on ubuntu 12.04 (aka ubuntu precise)
+But my first need is that it has to work on ubuntu 12.04 (aka ubuntu precise)

 ## Easy setup ...
 Use the bintray.com debian repository.
 I sign my package with the default [bintray gpg key](https://bintray.com/user/downloadSubjectPublicKey?username=bintray)